Get Help Today(877) 648-4288

 While smoking, snorting, or sniffing Heroin is dangerous, injecting it has distinct side effects.
 Furthermore, shooting Heroin has signs that are easy to spot.
 It can cause extreme damage as it goes directly into the bloodstream of the user.
 According to the National Institute on Drug Abuse, Heroin also effects the use by “blocking pain messages transmitted through the spinal cord from the body.”

-Consequently, shooting Heroin acts to temporarily decrease pain in the body, but can create long-term disfunction in the body.
+Consequently, shooting Heroin acts to temporarily decrease pain in the body, but can create long-term dysfunction in the body.
 Intravenous drug users (IVD), inject the drug right into the veins.
 Alternatively, individuals shooting Heroin can access the Opioid by injecting drugs under their skin (skin popping) or injecting it in the muscle.
 Individuals who inject Heroin into their bodies have a risk of fatal overdose 24 times that of the general population.

 Help is out there